ellemcfarlane/GPT2Bot/README.md

 # GPT-2 Bot
 Interact with this bot on Twitter [here](https://twitter.com/Gpt2B).
-It uses GPT-2 to formulate response.
+It uses OpenAI's 124M GPT-2 model to formulate responses.

 The randomness of its response is influenced by certain, secret words...